KFSI

 KFSI (92.9 FM) is a Christian radio station in Rochester, Minnesota.

 History

-KFSI was started in 1981 by the Rev. Ray Logan.
-The Station plays contemporary Christian music as well as some teaching programs.
-This station was originally heard on 88.5 MHz, but moved to 92.9 in 1993 because they were causing interference with local television station, KAAL from (Austin).
+KFSI went on the air on April 28, 1981, by the Rev. Ray Logan.
+The station plays contemporary Christian music as well as some teaching programs.
+This station was originally heard on 88.5 MHz, but moved to 92.9 on November 14, 1992, because they were causing interference with local television station, KAAL from Austin.
 The KFSI broadcast tower is located west of Rochester.